Why Do You Need One?

 Each brand of oil water separator operates a little bit differently, but they all use the underlying principle of adsorption.
 Adsorption is the concept that something (usually a liquid) will stick to the outside of something else (usually a solid).

 By directing the compressor system condensate from the dryer and/or filtration into an oil water separator, this piece of equipment collects the oil on polypropylene fibers and then purifies the water through activated carbon media.
 The water is then dispelled and can be drained into your usual water system.
-The oil will be collected and stabilized on the polypropylene fibers and disposed of correctly when doing the regular preventative maintenance.
+The oil will be collected and stabilized on the polypropylene fibers and disposed of correctly when doing the regular industrial air compressor maintenance.